djbclark/OSCAR-code-sleep-apnea/CONTRIBUTING.md

 	* On gitlab, create a new merge request from your branch into the upstream's master branch.
 The "git push" above will helpfully provide you with a direct URL to start this process.
 (Make sure you're logged into gitlab or you'll get a 404 error.)
 Otherwise you can do it manually by going to **Merge Requests > New Merge Request** and selecting your branch; upstream master is the default target.
 	* Fill in the **Title** and **Description** summarizing your proposed change.
 You don't need to go into exhaustive detail, since all of your commits and their comments will be attached to the request.
 	* Check the **Delete source branch when merge request is accepted** box (optional but recommended).
 	* Do **NOT** check "Squash commits": this will make your local copy think that the branch was never merged.
-(If you really want to squash commits, you'll need to use "-D" to delete your branch.)
+(If you really want to squash commits, you'll need to use "-D" to delete your branch later.)
 	* Click **Submit merge request**.
 	* You may need to repeat steps 2-6 a few times, if changes are needed before your request is accepted, or 4-6 if other changes are merged into master before your request is accepted.